-- 4. Children whose parents regularly worship at one of the covenanted churches of the Enfield Town and Forty Hill Local Ecumenical Partnership, (which are St Andrews, Our Lady of Mount Carmel and St George's, Trinity Methodist Church, St John Methodist Church, Enfield Baptist Church and Salvation Army), in order of distance. - 5.
-Children whose parents regularly worship at a church which is a member of the Churches Together of Britain and Ireland or Evangelical Alliance/Affinity, in order of distance. - 6.
-Children who do not come into any of the above categories but whose parents wish them to attend a faith school, in order of distance.
+- 4. Children whose parent(s)/quardian(s) regularly worship(s)\\ at Trinity Methodist Church, Enfield, Enfield Baptist Church or the Enfield Citadel of the Salvation Army, in order of distance. - 5.
+Children whose parent(s)/guardian(s) regularly worship(s)\\ at any other church which is a member of the Churches Together of Britain and Ireland or Evangelical Alliance/Affinity, in order of distance. - 6.
+Children who do not come into any of the above categories, but whose parent(s)/guardian(s) wish(es) them to attend a faith school, in order of distance.

-Note: Where there are more applications than places in any category, places will be allocated according to distance from the home to the Head's office measured in a straight line.
-Where two or more distances are the same a decision will be made using random allocation.
+Note: Where there are more applications than places in any category, places will be allocated according to distance from the home to the Headteacher's office, measured in a straight line.
+Where two or more distances are the same, a decision will be made using random allocation.